Using My Cases for Service Center Inbound

 Viewing Case Messages

-When a user selects a case with an email conversation associated with it, the Case Messaging tab displays by default as the left-most tab in the case's center pane.
+When a Service Center Rep selects a case with an email conversation associated with it, the Case Messaging tab displays by default as the left-most tab in the case's center pane.
 The system automatically scrolls to the most recent message in the thread.
 If the case does not have any associated emails, the Case Notes tab displays by default.
+The header of the email thread in the Case Messages tab displays a count of the total number of messages in the conversation.

 The Case Messaging tab in the open case's center pane provides a comprehensive, threaded view of the entire inbound email conversation, including attachments, if any.
-This allows SCRs to quickly understand the context and history of an inquiry without navigating away from the case.
+This allows Service Center Reps to quickly understand the context and history of an inquiry without navigating away from the case.
 Each message displays key information, including the subject, sender, and date.

 Viewing Case Notes

 Information related to a case is available in the Case Notes tab.
-When an SCR creates a case, the initial comment entered becomes the first case note.
-SCRs can use Case Notes to document a customer's intent, concerns, and questions, and to capture information that adds context.
+When a Service Center Rep creates a case, the initial comment entered becomes the first case note.
+Service Center Reps can use Case Notes to document a customer's intent, concerns, and questions, and to capture information that adds context.
 Case Notes can also be used for multiple parties to communicate during case triage and resolution by adding comments.

 To edit a case note: